thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 });
 ```

+#### 💪 Exercise
+Create a `submit`-triggered event listener that prints the values of the inputs of your completed form.
+In other words, when you press the `submit` button, the console print a string based summary of the completed form:
+'My name is Jack Sprat.
+My phone number is 555-555-5555'... and so on.

-**blur event**
+**`blur` event**

-If we want to check a field as soon as a user is done typing, we can listen to the "blur" event.
+If we want to check a field as soon as a user is done typing, we can listen to the `blur` event.
 The blur event fires as soon as a field loses focus.

 ```javascript
 var myForm = document.getElementById('myForm');